 However, expect a few changes to your gardening routine:

 What can I do in the garden during the Coronavirus lockdown?

-First, a note of caution: don’t visit community gardens during lockdown.
-Better let dandelions spread there instead of Covid-19 germs!
+First, a note of caution regarding community gardens during lockdown.
+Many have set up schedules to reduce risks of people running into each other.
 The situation is different for professional gardeners and landscapers during coronavirus lockdown, too.

 So you’re in your own garden, ready to get dirty.
 Soil is still wet because of spring rains.
 Weeds are, as always, the first to make the most of it!

 Weeds and weeding

 Today is the perfect day to pull them out.

 - Soft, moist soil makes pulling them out very easy.

 - Being confined to your home and house unlocks hours of extra free time.
 It’s the perfect opportunity to weed undesirable plants out with your bare hands.
 Manual weeding is the ultimate choice for your garden, since it avoids all sorts of chemicals and herbicides.